onflow/cadence/docs/language.md

 ```

 To make it explicit that the type is moved, it must be prefixed with `<-` in all type annotations,
-e.g. for variable declarations, parametes, or return types.
+e.g. for variable declarations, parameters, or return types.

 ```cadence,file=resource-type-annotation.cdc
 // Declare a constant with an explicit type annotation.